 [Reference] and its arguments may span multiple lines.

-Each of the arguments is a real-valued impedance (i.e., a resistance) and is assumed to be ordered per port numerically starting at 1 and ending with the value listed under [Number of Ports] (e.g., if [Number of Ports] contains the value “5”, five arguments are expected under [Reference], ordered starting with port 1’s impedance and ending with port 5’s impedance.
+Each of the arguments is a real-valued impedance (i.e., a resistance) and is assumed to be ordered per port numerically starting at 1 and ending with the value listed under [Number of Ports] (e.g., if [Number of Ports] contains the value “5”, five arguments are expected under [Reference], ordered starting with port 1’s reference resistance and ending with port 5’s reference resistance).
 The [Reference] keyword arguments assume and refer to single-ended ports.

-The units of the [Reference] argument impedances are ohms.
+The units of the [Reference] argument reference resistances are ohms.

 [Reference] shall only appear after the [Number of Ports] keyword and before any network data.